-The EXL10 has a built-in System Menu, which lets the user view System Settings and makes adjustments.
+The EXLW has a built-in System Menu, which lets the user view System Settings and make adjustments.
 To start the System Menu, press the SYSTEM key (or set %SR3 to 1), which will display the Main Menu.
-Then use the $\downarrow$ and $\uparrow$ (Up Arrow or Down Arrow) keys to select a Main Menu item and press Enter (Return Arrow) to display the item's Sub-Menu.
+Then use the \downarrow and \uparrow (Up Arrow or Down Arrow) keys to select a Main Menu item and press Enter (Return Arrow) to display the item's Sub-Menu.